dhiegomaga/Behavioral-Cloning/README.md

 ***Addiotional notes***

 The directory separator character might vary from system to system.
 On windows it is the backslash, '\\', but on Linux it is usually forward slash.
-This affects the third cell from the notebook, when reading the data, and will cause errors if not set correctly.
+This affects **line 43 in model.py**, when splitting the read data lines, and will cause errors if not set correctly.

 Training the network for successful operation of the car will usually require a large amount of driving recording, and specific cases of drive recovery (when the car deviates from the route and acts to come back to center).